 PGE participates in the wholesale electricity marketplace in order to balance its supply of power to meet the needs of its retail customers.
-In doing so, the Company attempts to secure reasonably priced power, manage risk, and administer its current long-term wholesale contracts through economic dispatch decisions for its own generation.
 Interconnected transmission systems in the western United States serve utilities with diverse load requirements and allow the Company to purchase and sell electricity within the region depending upon the relative price and availability of power, hydro conditions, and daily and seasonal retail demand.
+Wholesale revenues represented 3% of total revenues in each of 2012 and 2011.